Damus Hollywood Invitational

 I have yet to hear a persuasive justification for a Floating PIK other than...
 "The 1AR dropped the PIK"

 My name is Nishelle Phansalkar.
 I am a senior at the Meadows School and have been debating policy since my freshman year.

 I don’t mind speed just make sure you are clear and coherent in your arguments.
 I will say clear if I cannot understand you.

 If you make me laugh, I will give you extra speaker points, so don't make the debate boring because that won't be fun for any of us.

-Please copy me on the email chain and you need to time your cross x and your speeches.
+Please copy me on the email chain and make sure to time your cross x and your speeches for yourself!!
 My email is firstname.lastname@example.org.

 Make sure to flow all the speeches and stay organized.
-Good luck and make sure to have fun :)
+Good luck and have fun :)

 Lowell '20 l UCLA '24

 Yes, email chain: zoerosenberg [at] gmail [dot] com, please format the subject as: "Tournament Name -- Round # -- Aff School AF vs Neg School NG"